 The calibrated external radio source is emitting at a distance of about 10.5 m and the received signal in the field antenna is transmitted to the electronics chain via a long coaxial cable.
 During each calibration run, artificially triggered data files are stored.
 Each file contains N=65536 samples per antenna, at a sampling rate of 12.5 ns this results in 819.2 μ s of data.
 The calibration setup lasts for at least two minutes at a field antenna and uses a trigger period of 6 seconds (rate 0.17 Hz), which leads to 20 or more stored data files.
 As the signal comb-generator gives a discretized time signal with 1 μ s spacing either 818 or 819 pulses per data file are recorded.
-Summing up over the 2 minutes, a difference for the received power can be about (818 - 819)/819 \approx 0.1 %.
+Summing up over the 2 minutes, a difference for the received power can be about $(818-819)/819 \approx 0.1$ %.
 A possible systematic uncertainty from this is very low and is not further considered.
 The way of data taking is used to average over small geometric variations in the setup during the calibration procedure.
 On the other hand, influences from wind gusts and fast changes in environmental conditions can be monitored and affected data files are not considered for the next analysis steps.

 Each data file is analyzed individually in our software package and after a Fourier transformation the complex values are used to calculate the amplitude for a certain frequency.
-The resolution in the frequency domain from 40-80 MHz is determined by the Fourier transformation to N/2 = 65536/2 = 32768 bins to 40 MHz/32768 = 1.22 kHz.
+The resolution in the frequency domain from 40-80 MHz is determined by the Fourier transformation to N/2=65536/2=32768 bins to 40 MHz/32768 = 1.22 kHz.

-(a) Measured power of one calibration raw data (b) Measured power of antenna #15 for differfile.
-Clearly visible are the 1 MHz steps of the ent campaigns over more than two years, showemission of the reference antenna with is comb ing sufficient stability generator.
+- (a) Measured power of one calibration raw data file.
+Clearly visible are the 1 MHz steps of the emission of the reference antenna with is comb generator. - (b) Measured power of antenna #15 for different campaigns over more than two years, showing sufficient stability